Your PRODUCT should be the best. How can it be the best?

 Employees who can make a customer feel comfortable while dealing with

-our organization. - Employees who can make the customer come back for
+our organisation. - Employees who can make the customer come back for

 more - Employees who can network through the customer.
 Phew!
 I think you